 This is a guest post by Ray Slater Berry, a freelance writer for Chameleon with over nine years of content marketing and social media experience.
-He specializes in product tech, travel, and SaaS.
+He specializes in product tech, travel, SaaS and working one time as a CMO at Study Clerk.
 Ray is also a published fiction writer, with his first novel titled Golden Boy.

 The above statement was made by the global business powerhouse, IBM.
 The company explains that it’s far more economical to consider user needs early in the design process than to try and solve them later.
 Based on the returns given in the above quote, we can calculate an ROI of 9,900%.

 And considering the user needs early is exactly what a user experience (UX) map does, meaning creating an effective UX map has the potential to bridge the gap between business success and failure.